bokyungs/document_search_case_study/README.md

   - Text search using regular expressions
   - Preprocess the document content and search the index

-**inputfile.txt** - a file that contains the list of input files used for searching.
+**input_file.txt** - a file that contains the list of input files used for searching.
 It currently has names of three files:
   - *french_armed_forces.txt*
   - *hitchhikers.txt*
   - *warp_drive.txt*

-In order to run the program in Eclipse, make sure that *inputfile.txt* is placed at the project level.
+In order to run the program in Eclipse, make sure that *input_file.txt* is placed at the project level.

 The Java programs and its input file can be found in [document_search_case_study](https://github.com/bokyungs/document_search_case_study).